-It’s the demographic everyone is after: the young men and women of America.
+It’s the demographic everyone is after: young men and women.
 Whether it is soda, cinema, or salvation, all our society’s advertising efforts are directed towards the Millennial generation.
 But with all that inundation of advertising, all that claim on young people’s time, how can you and your church stand out?

 Here are three tips to get your message in front of young eyes and bring the young flock back into the church.

 1. Don’t be Condescending

 It’s easy to think of Millennials as internet obsessed and flighty.
 But don’t underestimate them.
 Millennials are the most educated generation yet.
 When you interact with millennials, be it in person or online, it’s best to treat them like adults.

 Mutual respect goes a long way with this generation, and they’re more willing to learn from you if you prove to them that you’re respectful.
 Maybe you’ll learn something, too!

 2. Be upfront with the direct generation

 Millennials are tired of being targeted by advertisers looking to sell.
 At this point, they’ve seen all the tricks in the book.
 They’ve been raised on colorful commercials for sugary cereal and have come of age in a world of viral marketing.
 But the thing that works best and cuts through the new century’s cynicism is genuineness.
 People like John Green, who specialize in being genuine and upfront, develop huge followings.
 And those followings remain loyal.